-a) LLM mechanistic interpretability.
-Identifying important neurons and understanding the neuron-level information flow in LLMs.
+a) Understanding LLMs and MLLMs.
+Identifying important paramaters in LLMs and understanding how LLMs work.
 My research has investigated the underlying mechanisms of factual knowledge, arithmetic, latent multi-hop reasoning, in-context learning, and visual question answering.

 b) LLM post-training.
-Applying interpretability techniques to analyze LLMs and design methods to enhance LLMs’ capabilities (knowledge, arithmetic, reasoning) during post-training.
-I have developed the back attention module to improve latent multi-hop reasoning ability.
+Analyzing LLMs and designing methods to enhance LLMs’ capabilities (knowledge, arithmetic, reasoning, multimodal) during post-training.
+I have developed the back attention module to improve the latent multi-hop reasoning ability of LLMs.

 My email is zepingyu@foxmail.com.